CiscoSecurity/tr-05-serverless-relay/aws/CommonErrors.md

 # AWS Common Errors

-**NOTE.** If you are reading this document then most probably you have missed some steps and/or notes from the [AWS HOWTO](HOWTO.md).
+**NOTE.** If you are reading this document then most probably you have missed some steps/notes from the [AWS HOWTO](HOWTO.md)/[README](../README.md).
 So this document itself just lists some most common types of errors and repeats the same instructions one more time.

 ## AWS Credentials Not Found